 Ever since America stopped lighting lamps with whale oil, Nantucket has been a sanctuary for generations of vacationing families — and a few hardy year-round residents — who are quite protective of their island retreat.
-Here are my top tips for planning your first visit to Nantucket, whether you’re a day tripper or planning to stay and relax for a while.
+If you are planning to visit Nantucket, here are my top tips for a day trip or longer stay.

 Taking the Ferry or Flying to Nantucket